inc0g-repoz/kvadratik/README.md

 # What's this?
 kvadratik is a custom 2D game engine which only uses [java.awt] to render the in-game objects.
 Players are able to connect to your server that provides a direct link for downloading all necessary assets for joining it.
+The worst possible custom script engine would enable writing JIT scripts for servers and clients and manage the very same entities that the running game (or server) instance does.
+Currently, at an early stage of development.

 # Say, I wanna build this thing?
 Simply run Maven with goals `clean package` for the root project.